Program: French (MA)

 2) As of last year, your program's SLOs were published as follows.
 Please update as needed.

 Information Sheet, Flyer, or Brochure URL, if available online:

 Course Syllabi.
 URL, if available online:

-The French Division continues a vigorous process of assessment, targeting multiple aspects of the program.
-The assessment areas and questions have included, since June 2012:
+The Division of French and Italian has begun a vigorous process of assessment, targeting multiple aspects of the French M.A. program.
+The assessment areas and questions have included, since Sept.
+2009;

 - Strategic planning for the next decade.
-The short and long term goals of the program at all levels were discussed and analyzed by the faculty and M.A. students, with input from faculty from other departments and units.
-A meeting with undergraduates is upcoming.
+The short and long term goals of the program at all levels were discussed and analyzed by faculty, M.A. students, B.A. students, language students, with contributions from faculty from other departments and units.

 - Understanding student expectations and responding to their perceived needs.

-- Better communication to all students in our program about possibilities for use of the field of study in careers, study abroad, teaching abroad, etc.
+- Better communicating to all students in our program about possibilities for use of the field of study in careers, study abroad, teaching abroad, etc.

 - Increasing feedback from students at all program levels